ctg-lund/ctg-sc-rna-10x/README.md

 * `Demultiplexing` (cellranger mkfastq): Converts raw basecalls to fastq, and demultiplex samples based on index (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/6.0/using/mkfastq).
 * `FastQC`: FastQC calculates quality metrics on raw sequencing reads (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 MultiQC summarizes FastQC reports into one document (https://multiqc.info/).
 * `Align` + `Counts` (cellranger count): Aligns fastq files to reference genome, counts genes for each cell/barcode, perform secondary analysis such as clustering and generates the cloupe files (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/6.0/using/count).
 * `Aggregation` (cellranger aggr): Automatically creates the input csv pointing to molecule_info.h5 files for each sample to be aggregated and executes aggregation (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/aggregate).
+This is only run if there is more than one sample pr project.
 * `Cellranger count metrics` (bin/ctg-sc-count-metrics-concat.py): Collects main count metrics (#cells and #reads/cell etc.) from each sample and collect in table
 * `multiQC`: Compile fastQC and cellranger count metrics in multiqc report
 * `md5sum`: md5sum of all generated files